q-src/docker-event-dispatcher/README.md

 ```

-The following section describes all supported labels for a more specific configuration (each label must be prefixed with
+The following section describes all supported config labels (each label must be prefixed with
 the corresponding label namespace `${namespace}`, see also
 [DISPATCHER_LABEL_NAMESPACE](#DISPATCHER_LABEL_NAMESPACE)).